Calls blur on the element.

 or page.setDefaultTimeout(timeout) methods.

-for the selected <input>
+Returns input.value for the selected <input> or <textarea> or <select> element.

 Throws for non-input elements.
-However, if the element is inside the <label>
+However, if the element is inside the <label> element that has an associated

 control, returns the value of the